ABTestDataCamp/intro-to-machine-learning/chapter3.md

 Now let’s see an example using the Wage dataset provided by the `ISLR` package.

 *** =instructions
-- The required packages are loaded for you
-- Use `data(Wage)` function to get the `Wage` dataset into your workspace
 - Know more about the Wage dataset.
 Use str() and dim() on the Wage dataset.
 Can you interpret the results?
 - Call head() and tail() on your dataset to reveal the first and last 6 observations.
 - Finally, call the summary() function to generate a summary of the dataset.
 What does the printout tell you?

 *** =hint
-- Use library() function for the first instruction.
 - The str() function gives you an overview of the different variables of the data.
 - The dim() function tells you the number of observations and variables respectively.
 - The summary() function returns several measures for each variable.
 Such as the maximum observed value, the mean and many more!